ekzhang/setwithfriends/README.md

 - Run `npm start` - it should now open the site in your browser

 Please make all pull requests with new features or bugfixes to the `develop` branch.
-We are formatting all code using [Prettier](https://prettier.io/).
+We are formatting code using [Prettier](https://prettier.io/), so you should run `npm run format` on your code before making a pull request.

 ## License